FerdiGul/euvdmapper/README.md

 🧠 **Smart HTML Reporting**
 - CVSS-based risk coloring (Low / Medium / High / Critical)
 - Filter by vendor, product, or CVSS score
-- In-browser search and printable layout
+- In-browser search and the ability to export reports in PDF format.

 🔎 **Lookup Utilities**
 - Search by CVE ID or EUVD ID
 - Get alias mappings and extended metadata